jakethekoenig/personal-site/content/blog/woe.md

 I'm going to Vegas for the Limited Open so I figured as step one I'd write down some of my thoughts on Wilds of Eldraine.
 I'm going to take it a little more seriously than the release weekend RCQs I've been playing so I've included a common ranking.

 The set looks like a total delight.
-Rats, roles and adventures all all seem fun and creative and I'm a big fan of all the cute rodents and candy people.
+Rats, roles and adventures all seem fun and creative and I'm a big fan of the cute rodents and candy people.
 <ul>
 <li><a href="#mechanics">Mechanics</a></li>
 <ul>